dev-yusupov/booking-api/README.md

 # Booking-API (Booking appointment is now easier)

-##### Thank to [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/).
+## Thank to [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/).
 This API is created using these two Python Frameworks.
-DRF Spectacular allows Frontend Developers to understand the documentation of the Booking-API.
+DRF Spectacular allows Frontend Developers to understand the documentation of the Booking-API

 <h5 style="color:rgb(30,150,150);">Booking-API help to book from the following services</h5>